gardenfi/docs/docs/home/basics/guides/swap/act2/BtcToAny.md

 For subsequent swaps during an app session, you only need to sign once from the **Send** wallet.

-You can bridge Bitcoin with just your EVM wallet connected, and the process is mostly the same.
-The key differences are: after hitting the **Swap** button, you must manually copy the **Deposit address** and send the exact Bitcoin amount from your Bitcoin wallet.
-Additionally, you need to provide a **Bitcoin Recovery address** to ensure refunds if a solver isn’t matched.
+You can swap BTC without connecting your Bitcoin wallet, but you’ll need to connect your EVM wallet to sign the transaction.
+The process is almost identical to swapping any asset for BTC.
+The key differences are: after hitting Swap, you’ll have to manually copy the deposit address and send the exact BTC amount from your Bitcoin wallet.
+You’ll also need to add a Bitcoin recovery address to make sure your funds can be refunded safely if a solver doesn’t match the order

-1. Enter your Bitcoin refund address manually.
-This is the address where your Bitcoin will be refunded in the case of failure, so make sure to enter it correctly.
+1. Please enter your Bitcoin refund address manually.
+This is where your BTC will be refunded if the swap doesn’t go through, so make sure the address is correct.

    ![step 1](../../../../images/swap/swap_screen_without_btc_connection.png)

-2. After creating the swap order, you’ll see a Bitcoin destination address on the screen.
-To initiate the swap, you must send the exact amount of Bitcoin from your wallet to this address.
-Once the funds are received, the swap will begin automatically.
+2. After creating a swap order, you'll see a Bitcoin deposit address on the swap page.
+To initiate the swap, send the exact BTC amount from your Bitcoin wallet to that address.
+Once the solver receives the funds, the swap will go through successfully.

    ![step 2](../../../../images/swap/swap_in_awaiting_deposit_btc_manual.png)